1971–72 Buffalo Braves season

+The 1971–72 NBA season was the Buffalo Braves' second season in the NBA.
 A pair of rookies named Smith gave Buffalo fans reason for a bright future.
+On October 13, head coach Dolph Schayes was dismissed after losing the season opener and was replaced by Johnny McCarthy for the rest of the season.
 The Braves repeated their 22–60 record from their inaugural season, and occupied the Atlantic Division basement.
 Elmore Smith and Randy Smith each had out standing rookie seasons with Elmore averaging 17.3 points per game and 15.2 rebounds per game, while Randy added 13.4 points per game.